sirix777/sentry-psr/README.md

 - A PSR-15 middleware (`SentryErrorMiddleware`) that captures unhandled HTTP exceptions and forwards them to Sentry, with optional PSR-3 logging.
 - A factory for initializing and retrieving the Sentry hub (`SentryHubFactory`) from your DI container using your `config['sentry']` settings.
+- A small convenience helper (`SentryHelper`) with static methods to capture exceptions/messages, add breadcrumbs, set user/tags/context.
+Its factory wires the current `HubInterface` so the helper uses your configured hub.
 - Optional console error listener (`SentryCommandListener`) for Symfony Console/Laminas CLI to capture exceptions in CLI commands.

 It is framework-agnostic and works with any PSR-11 container and PSR-15 middleware pipeline.
 A Mezzio/Laminas-friendly `ConfigProvider` is included.